ProgramatorPL/AI-Image-Generator/README.md

 Contributions, bug reports and feature requests are welcome.
 Please open an issue with reproduction steps or submit a pull request with a clear description of the change.

 ## License
-This project is fully open source.
-See the LICENSE file for details (MIT License).
+This project is open source under the MIT License.
+See the LICENSE file for details.

 ## Where to put the screenshot
 Save the provided screenshot to `assets/main-window.png` (create the `assets` folder if it doesn't exist).
 The README references `assets/main-window.png` so the image will display on GitHub once the file is added.